Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Houston has put together a 16-16-0 record against the spread this season, while Auburn is 16-14-0.
-The Cougars have a 14-18-0 record hitting the over, while games involving the Tigers have a record of 17-13-0 when it comes to hitting the over.
-The two teams combine to score 147.7 points per game, 16.2 more points than this matchup's total.
-Over the last 10 contests, Houston is 2-8 against the spread and 9-1 overall while Auburn has gone 5-5 against the spread and 4-6 overall.
+Houston's record against the spread this season is 16-16-0, and Auburn's is 16-14-0.
+The Cougars have a 14-18-0 record going over the point total, while games involving the Tigers have a record of 17-13-0 when it comes to hitting the over.
+The teams combine to score 147.7 points per game, 15.2 more points than this matchup's total.
+Houston has a 2-8 record against the spread while going 9-1 overall over the past 10 games.
+Auburn has gone 5-5 against the spread and 4-6 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.